banescuema101/image_gallery_app/README.md

 Flask redirect & url_for:  To navigate users to a specific route by calling a function associated with that route, respectively URL generation within the application.

 Flask Flash Messages: For displaying success/error messages after actions such as login or image upload.

+## To start the application, you need to have Docker installed on your computer.
+Then, you can run the following commands:
+# docker-compose build - This builds the images defined in your docker-compose.yml file.

+# docker-compose up - This starts the containers based on the built images.

 # The server allows users to upload images, choose from various common categories for their photos, and view them in a gallery, regardless of whether they are authenticated or not.
 The application manages user authentication, image uploads, and the generation of thumbnails for these images.